alexaibio/teaching_content/Transformers/attention.md

-## Generate new embeddings adjusted to a phrase's meaning
+## V: Generate new embeddings adjusted to a phrase's meaning
 So, what we have till now
 - a sentence
 - initial embeddings for each word in this sentence